 D. The department shall create a discharge permit application form for dairy facilities applying for a new discharge permit, for dairy facilities applying for a renewed, modified or renewed and modified discharge permit, and for dairy facilities applying for a discharge permit for closure to collect the information required by this section.
 The information requested on the form(s) shall be limited to the information required by this section.
 An applicant shall use the department's form to provide the information required by this section.
-An applicant shall attest to the truth of the information and supporting documentation, regardless of previous submissions.
+An application shall consist of the appropriate form and required supporting documentation, regardless of previous submissions.
 The applicant shall attest to the truth of the information and supporting documentation in the application, and sign the form.
 The form shall be signed in the presence of a notary and notarized.
 The applicant shall provide to the department a hard copy (paper format) of the original signed and notarized completed application form and all supporting documentation.
-The applicant shall also provide an electronic copy of the original signed and notarized application form and all supporting documentation in portable document format (PDF) on a compact disc (CD) or digital versatile disc (DVD).
+The applicant shall also provide an electronic copy of the original signed and notarized application in portable document format (PDF) on a compact disc (CD) or digital versatile disc (DVD).